lyz-code/blue-book/docs/git.md

 * Each artifact must be generated once and be promoted to the different environments in different stages.

-When a developer wants to add code to master should proceed as follows:
+When a developer wants to add code to main should proceed as follows:

 * Wait until the pipeline execution ends if it exists.
 If that process fails, then the developer must help to other team members to fix the issue before requesting a new merge request.
-* Pull the changes from master and resolve the conflicts locally before pushing the code to the new feature branch.
+* Pull the changes from main and resolve the conflicts locally before pushing the code to the new feature branch.
 * Run a local script that compiles and executes the tests before committing changes.
 This task can be done executing it manually by the developer or using a git precommit.
-* Open a new merge request setting the feature branch as source branch and master as target branch.
+* Open a new merge request setting the feature branch as source branch and main as target branch.
 * The CI server is notified of the new merge request and executes the pipeline which compiles the source code, executes the tests, deploys the artifact, etc.
 * If there are errors in the previous step, the developer must fix the code and